What is Lift-and-Shift or Rehosting?

 A Strategic Approach Before Full-Scale Modernization

-What Are the Benefits of Lift and Shift Migration?
+What Are the Benefits of Lift-and-Shift Migration?

 Extend the Life Cycle of Legacy Applications